gdscwm/orm-workshop/README.md

         print(f"  Post ID: {post.id}, Title: {post.title}, Content: {post.content}")
 ```

 Cool, now we can connect multiple attributes of a database!
+This is an example of a JOIN statement as mentioned earlier.